PauloVanHuffel/google_ctf_2019_beginner_quest/FriendSpaceBookPlusAllAccessRedPremium.com/README.md

 The last block was a small and fun obstacle.
 I could not find any pages that had enough of the palingdromic prime numbers listed to solve it the easy way.
 I did find a page that had primes bigger than the ones in the stack of the last block.
-I created a small script to scrape these pages and filter out the palingdromes.
+I created a small script (available here as vm_solver.py) to scrape these pages and filter out the palingdromes.
 Then xored the results.

 2 letters where not working. but are easily guessable.
 With this the full page revealed itself and with a few clicks there was that beautifull flag!! :D